tramlinehq/docs/docs/integrations/ci-cd/github.md

 ## Android Workflow

 Here is a sample Github Actions workflow which uses Tramline's [deploy-action](https://github.com/tramlinehq/deploy-action) to accept input parameters and generates a signed AAB for Play Store.
-It produces a signed AAB file as artifact which is then downloaded by Tramline and sent to the relevant tracks on Play Store.
+It produces a signed AAB file as an artifact which is then downloaded by Tramline and sent to the relevant tracks on Play Store.

 ```yaml
 name: Android Release Build